 Linen is known it's tendency to wrinkle - but instead of negative side, it should be seen as one of the beautiful characteristics which gives linen it's unique, crispy look!
 Linen softens beautifully with age.

 Textile waste can be divided into two categories, pre- and post-consumer waste.
 Mahla Clothing is using both types.
 Instead of using resources for producing new materials, using these materials means saving resources and not generating more waste.

 Post-consumer waste fabrics

 Post-consumer waste is the material and clothing, which the consumer has purchased, most likely worn and then decided to put away.

 These can be, e.g. broken, discarded or unwanted clothes and textiles.
 They are washed, cut apart and then cut again to a new shape and sewn into new products, which gives these textiles a whole new life.
-Clothing & accessories made from post-consumer waste materials are often unique one-of-a-kind pieces.
+Clothes and accessories made from post-consumer waste materials are often unique, one-of-a-kind pieces.

 Pre-consumer waste fabrics

 Pre-consumer waste, also known as post-industrial waste, is the material left over from the garment production.
 We use several kinds of pre-consumer waste materials in our products, for example cutting leftovers and deadstock fabrics.

 Deadstock textiles are materials that are no longer useful for other factories and companies.

 These fabrics end up unused for several different reasons; color/textile type is no longer in season, overstock, failure in the dyeing process, or textiles has slight damages that weren't worth cutting around in conventional garment manufacturing process, but can be avoided in a smaller scale production.